Philipp Amthor

 Philipp Amthor (born 10 November 1992) is a German politician of the Christian Democratic Union (CDU) who has been a member of the Bundestag since the 2017 German federal election.

-In addition to his work in parliament, Amthor has been serving as a Parliamentary State Secretary at the Federal Ministry for Digital and State Modernisation in the government of Chancellor Friedrich Merz since 2025.
+In addition to his work in parliament, Amthor has been serving as a Parliamentary State Secretary at the Federal Ministry for Digital and State Modernisation (2025–2026) and as Minister of State for Federal-State Relations (2026–present) in the government of Chancellor Friedrich Merz since 2025.
 From 2018 to 2020, he worked as a lobbyist for the now inactive IT company Augustus Intelligence.

 Education and early career

 Amthor was born in 1992 in Ueckermünde and grew up in Torgelow.
 He studied law at the University of Greifswald, on a scholarship of the Konrad Adenauer Foundation (KAS).
 From 2017 to 2020, he worked as a research associate at the Berlin office of White & Case.

 Amthor announced 2019 he is working on a law dissertation.

 In December 2019, he became a member of the Roman Catholic Church by being baptized.